-1.2 What is the purpose of this procurement strategy?
+1.3 What is the purpose of this procurement strategy?

-The purpose of this strategy is to communicate clearly the Council's vision for the way forward in its procurement of services, supplies and works to all staff, partners, suppliers and stakeholders.
+The purpose of this strategy is to communicate clearly the Council's vision for the way forward in its procurement of services, supplies and works to all employees, partners, suppliers and stakeholders.

-It attempts to set out a clear framework for procurement throughout the Council, which reflects the corporate objectives, encompasses "Best Value" requirements and is supported by the constitution and contract standing orders.
+It attempts to set out a clear framework for procurement throughout the Council, which reflects the corporate objectives, encompasses "Best Value" requirements and is supported by the Constitution and Contract Standing Orders.